supthunder/premeStock/README.md

 # premeStock 🤖
 ![Alt Text](https://zippy.gfycat.com/BabyishWelloffEasteuropeanshepherd.gif)

-## I will update next season, couldnt finish with class etc, might switch to nodejs
+## I will update next season, couldn't finish with class etc, might switch to nodejs

 ## What it does:
 - Check for restocks